Health & Wellness

 How to take your pet’s vital signs

 Being familiar with your pet’s vital signs can help if there’s ever an emergency because you’ll know what’s normal for them and what’s not.

 The three main vital signs you should measure are heart rate, respiratory rate and body temperature.
-Dr. Rebecca Jackson, a Fetch pet expert, breaks down why these numbers are so important and how you can track them at home.
+Dr. Aliya McCullough, Fetch’s on-staff vet, breaks down why these numbers are so important and how you can track them at home.

 A normal heart rate for dogs is 60 to 140 beats per minute (BPM), and for cats it’s 160 to 240 BPM.
 To check their heart rate, simply place your hand on your pet’s chest and count the number of beats for 15 seconds.
 Then multiply the number by four.

 If your pet’s heart skips a beat, don’t be alarmed, as it’s common in cats and dogs.
 If you’re worried, though — or if it’s accompanied by other symptoms — check in with your vet to ensure that your pet is OK.

 It’s also smart to track your pet’s respiratory rate at rest.
 A healthy dog takes 12 to 24 breaths per minute, while a cat takes 20 to 30 breaths per minute.
 While watching your pet, or while keeping your hand on their ribs, monitor the amount of times their chest expands within 10 seconds and then multiply that number by six.

 Normal breathing shouldn’t make any noise and it should seem easy.
 However, if you have a pet with a shorter snout, like a pug dog, or a Himalaysian or Persian cat, don’t be alarmed if they snort a bit (though again, check in with your vet if their noisy breathing is accompanied by other symptoms).